Unleaded : 35.37 / Liter

 Government says they indicate "improving economic conditions. " I'm still trying to figure out how when government itself hardly ever adjusts public transport fares and prices of basic commodities downward despite cheaper fuel, and cheaper dollars always translate to even lesser pesos for OFW families back here.

-improving economic conditions, one that has nothing to do with empirical data whatsoever.
+Maybe government has a different definition for improving economic conditions, one that has nothing to do with empirical data whatsoever.
 Wouldn't surprise anyone at all.

 Sunday, October 01, 2006